Bob Bourne: Playing career

 Bourne was drafted 38th overall by the Kansas City Scouts in the 1974 NHL amateur draft, though he would never play for the organization.
 On September 13, 1974, he was traded to the Islanders for Bart Crashley and the rights to Larry Hornung.

 Bourne spent the entire 1974–75 season with the Islanders, but found himself in the minor leagues the following year.
-He returned to the Islanders for the 1976–77 season, and spent the next ten seasons on Long Island, recording at least thirty goals three times and between twenty and thirty goals three others.
+He returned to the Islanders for the 1976–77 season, and spent the next ten seasons on Long Island, recording at least thirty goals three times and between twenty and thirty goals for three others.
 Known as "one of the fastest and most gifted skaters" in the league, he won the Stanley Cup four consecutive times — 1980, 1981, 1982, 1983.
 He led the Islanders in playoff scoring en route to their fourth Stanley Cup in 1983.

-In 1980-81, he scored a career-high 35 goals and 76 points.
+In 1980–81, he scored a career-high 35 goals and 76 points.
 He also played in the 33rd National Hockey League All-Star Game in Los Angeles in February 1981.

 Bourne's career ended on a high note.
-He was claimed by the Los Angeles Kings on waivers in October 1986 and played two seasons with the Kings.
+He was claimed by the Los Angeles Kings in the 1986 NHL Waiver Draft and played two seasons with the Kings.
 In Bourne's final year in the NHL, he was awarded the Bill Masterton Trophy for perseverance.
 He was also honored by Sports Illustrated as one of several Sportsmen of the Year in 1987, as one of eight "Athletes Who Care" for their work in humanitarian causes.
 Bourne was singled out for his work with a school for disabled children.